julwrites/ScriptureBot/README.md

 Nested modules are allowed, although not preferred, and the depth of nesting should be kept minimal.

-Module names fall into 3 core blocks, each prefixed by the module name. e.g. module admin contains admin_utils, admin_actions, admin_hooks.
+Module names fall into 4 core blocks, each prefixed by the module name.
-This facilitates a simple naming scheme, and even code generation.
+* Classes
+* Utilities
+* Actions
+* Hooks
+e.g. module admin contains admin_classes, admin_utils, admin_actions, admin_hooks.

+A module can contain specialized functionality and classes, but the 4 files that may be assumed to exist are only the 4 core blocks, with that naming scheme.

 ### Code
 We are using Python27 for this version of the framework.